Inside The Books

-Designed for quick reference in the field, this book covers 50+ common cattle conditions, with step-by-step guidance on calvings, prolapses, lameness and more.
-Presenting symptoms and possible causes help vets quickly assess cases, while practical tips on restraint, facilities, and safety ensure effective handling.
+The Practical Guide for Cattle Veterinarians is built for vets in the field — covering 50+ common cattle conditions with clear, structured guidance on calvings, prolapses, lameness, down cows and more.
+Presenting symptoms and possible causes help with quick decision-making, while sections on restraint, facilities and safety support confident, effective handling.
+View this book >

-Alongside practical advice, Cathy shares memorable anecdotes—funny, unusual and insightful stories from years in large animal practice—to give a real-world perspective on the unexpected challenges of the job.
+Alongside practical instruction, Cathy shares memorable anecdotes — funny, unusual and sometimes hard-learned lessons from decades in large animal practice — giving both books an honest, real-world perspective on the job.
+View this book >

-With a focus on pasture-fed cattle, this book is also a valuable resource for overseas vets coming to work in New Zealand, helping them adapt to local farming systems.
-A must-have for experienced vets, new graduates and clinics welcoming international vets.
+With a strong focus on pasture-fed cattle systems, these books are also valuable resources for overseas vets coming to work in New Zealand, helping them adapt to local farming practices.

 The Vet Behind the Book